notapainting/transcendence/README.md

 - A woody Pong game
 - Play locally or with your friend all over the internet !!!
 - Tournament up to 16 players!
-- Magnicent transition between each page
+- Magnificent transition between each page
 - Creating an account to access more features like :
     - Match history
     - Live Chat